Our Story

 Equity: We believe in doing the right thing for Savannah’s most vulnerable populations.

 Root-Cause Analysis: We believe that the people are not the problem, the problem is the problem.
-In an inequitable ecosystem that is the product of an unjust history, putting the burden of change only on young people and vulnerable populations ignores their day-to-day realities, sets them up to fail, and misses the root causes of their challenges.
-A clear-eyed approach focuses on strengthening not simply young people, but the village around them and the unjust structures at odds with their wellbeing.
+In an inequitable ecosystem that is the product of an unjust history, placing the burden of change solely on young people and vulnerable populations overlooks their day-to-day realities, sets them up to fail, and misses the root causes of their challenges.
+A clear-eyed approach focuses on strengthening not only young people, but also the village around them and the unjust structures that are at odds with their well-being.

 Co-learning: We believe that we build true knowledge and understanding by valuing every person in the room for the unique fund of knowledge they bring.